 Multiple Payment Methods

 While credit card payment is popular, there are customers who prefer alternative ways such as online transfers, PayPal or credit card payments.
 The more options customers can find on your site, the more chances to increase your conversion there are.
 However, remember that too much is never good.

 SecurionPay can be a good choice if you’re looking for a payment gateway for credit and debit card processing.

 Pay attention to the number of steps in your checkout process.
 The simpler it is, the better it is for the customers.
 They should fill up just as many fields in the form as needed.
-Pre-fill fields where possible, and let them complete the purchase as quickly as possible.
+Enable pre-filling where possible, and let customers complete the purchase as quickly as possible.

 It’s a convenient way for your customers to pay.
 It should be as easy as possible and take just a minute!

 You’ve worked so hard building and promoting your website, so don’t send your customers to other pages – especially while they are paying for their purchases.
 Choose a payment gateway that lets customers pay right on your page, without redirection.

 More and more customers visit e-commerce sites on their smart devices.
 So let them browse products, and pay for them using their smartphones or tablets.
 See this infographic to learn more.

 It is a great idea to use a strong message on your front page in order to humanize your products and make them more attractive to customers.